Selendroid Tutorial: Android Test Automation Framework

 Check the following points over the command prompt to make sure the environment is ready for automation:

-• Verify for message “Device Specified with the valid number”
+• Verify for the message “Device Specified with the valid number”

 • Verify for message “Session being created…”